-For wrist-based wearables, an on-screen widget shows a blood oxygen percentage alongside altitude readings, to calculate the levels of oxygen in the blood.
+For wrist-based wearables, an on-screen widget shows a blood oxygen percentage alongside altitude readings to calculate the levels of oxygen in the blood.
 This can be useful for hiking, alpine sports, and other elevation-related activities.
-Another use for the pulse ox reading is diagnosing sleep apnea, a common sleep disorder in which blood oxygen levels drop during sleep.
+Another use for the “pulse ox” reading is diagnosing sleep apnea, a common sleep disorder in which blood oxygen levels drop during sleep.

-What trackers measure blood oxygen
+Trackers that measure blood oxygen

 SpO2 sensors are starting to appear in the high end of mainstream products.
 Garmin, for example, packs this feature into its Garmin Vivosmart 4, the Garmin Venu, Fenix 5X and 6X, and Forerunner running watches.
 Fitbit and Withings are also featuring SpO2 sensors on a host of devices.
 Fitbit’s Ionic, Versa, and Charge 3 devices include a light-based SpO2 sensor paired with its branded fitness app.

 … the Fenix 5X Plus ships with a pulse oximetry sensor that will measure blood oxygen saturation (SpO2) levels.
-For most people, this sensor won’t provide any meaningful data, but alpinists who are climbing at high elevations can use this measurement to gauge their altitude acclimation. … The Pulse Ox sensor shows promise but it has one major flaw — you need to be still.
+For most people, this sensor won’t provide any meaningful data, but alpinists who are climbing at high elevations can use this measurement to gauge their altitude acclimation … The Pulse Ox sensor shows promise but it has one major flaw — you need to be still.
 Very still.
 So still that it is difficult to get a reliable reading, and we ended up never using the feature.

-The Withings brand has committed to the pulse oximeter tech, with the Withings Pulse Ox, and its latest ScanWatch, which it demoed at CES 2020.
+The Withings brand has committed to the pulse oximeter tech with the Withings Pulse Ox and its latest ScanWatch, which it demoed at CES 2020.
 The ScanWatch specializes in sleep apnea detection and will track oxygen saturation levels through the night as the wearer sleeps.
 The device, like other similar ones, has not been cleared by the FDA yet, though approval is expected this year.

-Should you worry?
+Should you consider this feature?

-If you are a hiker, aviator, engage in high-altitude sports, or suffer from sleep apnea, you may benefit from a watch or tracker with a built-in SpO2 sensor.
-Note that some devices turn this feature off by default, because of the negative impact on battery life.
+If you are a hiker or aviator, engage in high-altitude sports, or suffer from sleep apnea, you may benefit from a watch or tracker with a built-in SpO2 sensor.
+Note that some devices turn this feature off by default because of the negative impact on battery life.
 The primary function of a pulse oximeter is to gather health data and notify you of any unusual readings.
 A normal blood oxygen saturation rate is around 95% with slight variations.
 Readings that come in consistently below 90% may prompt you to get a checkup, at the very least to verify the accuracy of the readings and to figure out an approach to mitigate any problem the device may have uncovered.

 - The best home pulse oximeters